 MY FINANCIAL INDEPENDENCE GOALS

-Below are the six goals I started with when I began my FIRE journey in 2017.
+Below are the six general goals I held when I started with when I began my FIRE journey in 2017.
 A huge part of my motivation is developing the lifestyle I want.
 My vision is to make work something I chose to do some of the time rather than something I have to do all of the time.
 Personally, I place a high value on my free time and I always try to remind myself that time is precious.
 I like to use it to learn new skills, be productive, travel and enjoy connecting with my friends and family.

 Pay Off my Mortgage